C2SM/processing-chain/docs/jobs.rst

 --> ``prepare_art``.
 Note that if we had another job in there without dependencies, it would run in parallel to the others.

-Since the ``icon`` depends on all other jobs, it will be executed last.
+Since ``icon`` depends on all other jobs, it will be executed last.
 Note that these dependencies are all listed under the ``current`` keyword, targeting the current chunk.
 For ``icon``, there is an additional ``previous`` keyword.
 This means that an ``icon`` simulation will always wait until the simulation